 cell therapy, prolotherapy, ozone, prolozone, and/or PRP when they should not have

 been treated with these often expensive out of pocket treatments.
 Dr. Silberman has

 treated failures from the "Kobe" Clinic in Germany where stem cells are cultured outside

-of the body.
-Nobody is bigger than medicine so don't be fooled.
-Be wary of
+the Cleveland Clinic.
+Nobody is bigger than medicine so don't be fooled by regenerative

 Intra-articular Injection of Mesenchymal Stem Cells for the Treatment of Osteoarthritis of the Knee.

 Stem Cells 2014; 32:1254-1266.